mitroitskii/lexicon-light/project_notes.md

   - using this run https://wandb.ai/baulab/lexicon-cat-probes/runs/bkcrffb2/overview?workspace=user-tentative

 ### Establish Baseline FFN and RNN

+- mlp sanity probe takes 16706MiB to run
+- rnn sanity probe take 18358MiB to run

 - [ ] ask chatgtpt good params for mlp and rnn
-  - [ ] add Xavier initialization to rnn and mlp? (see chatgpt).
+  - [X] add Xavier initialization to rnn and mlp? (see chatgpt).
 I have Xavier as random option for the linear model
+  - prompt: "with advanced understanding of deep learning theory and mathematics (give example of lectures)"
   - ??? do I need to change warmup_scheduler = warmup.UntunedLinearWarmup(optimizer) ???
   - describe set up
   - describe current linear params